chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - Secondly, because nonzero rewards are seen so rarely, the sequence of actions that resulted in the reward might be very long, and it is **not clear which of those actions were really useful** in getting the reward.
 This problem is known as **credit assignment** in RL.
 (Explanations are from [here](https://www.quora.com/Why-are-sparse-rewards-problematic-in-Reinforcement-Learning-RL-difficult)).
   - Two options are considered in this work:
     - **_"Rich reward signals"_**, where a feedback is provided at **every time step** (`r` becomes function of `t`).
-    - **_"Curriculum learning"_**, where the leanring agent is first provided with **simpler examples** before gradually increasing complexity.
+    - **_"Curriculum learning"_**, where the learning agent is first provided with **simpler examples** before gradually increasing complexity.
   - After trials, the author claims that no consistent improvement could be observed with these two techniques, adding that the **design** of both rich reward signals and "simple examples" for curriculum learning are problematic.
     - He rather kept working with sparse rewards (**_maximal sparse rewards_**), but introduced some _"virtual velocity constraints"_ to speed up the training.
 - I like the points he made concerning **feature selection** for the state, i.e. how to design the state `s(t)` of the MDP.
   - He notes that `s(t)` must always relate the current vehicle state with **reference to a goal state**.
     - In other words, one should use **relative features** for the description of the position and velocity, relative to their targets.
   - In addition, `s(t)` should also **consider the past** and embed a collection of multiple past time measurements.
     - It seems sounds.
-But this would indicated that the **"Markov property"** in the MDP formulation does not hold.
+But this would indicate that the **"Markov property"** in the MDP formulation does not hold.

 </details>